GFCFSF Ingredients and Substitutions

 - dash nutmeg

 In a small saucepan over medium-low heat, mix together the pumpkin mush and maple syrup until they’re both fully combined.
-If you prefer your spread to be sweeter, feel free to add as much syrup as it takes to satisfy that sweet tooth.
-Have fun with it – it’s pretty hard to screw this recipe up.
+If you prefer your spread to be sweeter, don’t be shy and feel free to add in as much syrup as it takes to satisfy that sweet tooth.
+Have fun with it - it’s pretty hard to screw this recipe up.

 GFCF Egg Substitutes